After 37 great years in business, we've closed our store and are no longer accepting new orders here.

 We took Jesse traveling by train in Europe when he was 3 months old.
 The Parisians loved him.
 At the age of eight, Kate saw her first Hamlet, a Derek Jacobi production in London starring young Kenneth Branaugh.
 We traveled often and sometimes got into difficult situations.
 We took some risks on the theory that the rewards would be worth it.
 The theory usually worked.
 When it didn't it resulted in great bonding or a good story, though a frightening bus ride from Mazatlan to Tepic once raised serious questions about this approach.

 In recent years, Jesse has traveled around Asia, North and West Africa, Europe, Mexico and Central America.
 Between trips he graduated from UCLA with a degree in World Arts and Cultures.
 After a stint writing web sites for doctors and lawyers, Jesse now manages this very web site.
 Jesse has other talents.
-He started at USC Film School in 2009 and will graduate in 2012.
+He started at USC Film School in 2009 and will graduated in 2012.
+He's made several films including the feature Thane of East County, and teaches at Mesa College in San Diego.

 Kate lived in London for eight months and taught swing dancing.
 She returned to California to continue her studies at community college.
 She found that her travel experience made her a better student.
 Kate graduated from UC Berkeley with a degree in English Lit, after a summer spent at Cambridge University.
-She now lives in San Francisco and is a student at UC Hastings Law School.
+She now lives in San Francisco and works as an attorney for the California Coastal Commission.

 In 2001 we began a family tradition, a getaway renting a house for a long weekend.
 The first was Flathead Lake in Montana.
 Subsequent getaways have taken us great places on the California coast including Cambria, Dillon Beach, Sea Ranch and Carmel.
 We read, cook, hike and romp with the dogs -- Nollaig, The Rocket and Norm.
 The family has grown to include Mark (Kate's husband) and Laura (Jesse's bride).